Machine learning classification of non-Markovian noise disturbing quantum dynamics: Introduction

-In this paper, we exploit \ac{ml} techniques \cite{ShaiUML2014,HastieESL2009} to efficiently carry out quantum noise classification with high accuracy.
+In this paper, differently to all the aforementioned references, we exploit \ac{ml} techniques \cite{ShaiUML2014,HastieESL2009} to efficiently carry out high accuracy classification of noise affecting quantum dynamics.
 The proposed methods are designed to distinguish between Independent and Identically Distributed (i.i.d.) noise sequences and noise samples originated by a non-trivial memory kernel, thus characterised by specific time-correlation parameters.
 It is worth reminding that, in the latter case, the dynamics of the stochastic quantum system (stochastic due to the presence of fluctuating parameters, e.g.\,in the Hamiltonian of the analyzed system as in \cite{DoNJP2019}) turns out of being non-Markovian \cite{RivasRPP2014,BreuerRMP2016}, in the sense that samples of its state in different time instants are correlated \cite{LupkePRXQuantum2020}.
-This entails that the propagation of the system in subsequent time intervals is highly influenced by its previous states, even occurring in the early stages of the dynamics.
-This effect corresponds to a two-fold exchange of information between the system and the external sources, which has thus applications for quantum sensing.
+This entails that the propagation of the system in subsequent time intervals is highly influenced by its previous states, even occurring in the early stages of the dynamics \cite{PollockPRA2018,MilzPRXQuantum2021,GherardiniQST2022}.
+This effect corresponds to a two-fold exchange of information between the system and the external sources, which has thus applications for quantum sensing \cite{GiarmatziQuantum2021,FigueroaPRX2021}.

-To present our novel approach and demonstrate its efficacy in discriminating Markovian and non-Markovian noise sources, we focus on the dynamics of a quantum particle randomly moving on a graph $\mathcal{G}$ \cite{AharonovPRA1993,KempeCP2003,KendonMSCS2007,VenegasQIP2012,DallaPozzaPRR2020}, as generated by a stochastic Schr\"odinger equation.
-Depending on the way the particle is affected by the external noise source, the noise-dependent component of its movements within the graph may be time-correlated.
+To present our novel approach and demonstrate its efficacy in discriminating Markovian and non-Markovian noise sources, we focus on the dynamics of a quantum particle randomly moving on a graph $\mathcal{G}$ \cite{KempeCP2003,VenegasQIP2012,DallaPozzaPRR2020}, as generated by a stochastic Schr\"odinger equation.
+Depending on the way the particle is affected by the external noise, the noise-dependent component of its movements within the graph may be time-correlated.
 In this general context, we are going to propose \ac{ml}-based solutions for the classification of characteristic noise features.
-Specifically, by training a properly-designed \acl{ml} model via the probabilities that the particle is in each node of the graph $\mathcal{G}$ at discrete time instants, we will show that it is possible to discriminate accurately between different noise sources and identify the possible presence of time-correlations from observation of the quantum system dynamics.
+Specifically, by training a properly-designed \acl{ml} model via the probabilities that the particle is in each node of the graph $\mathcal{G}$ at discrete time instants (thus, no coherence decay curves need to be measured as in \cite{wise2021using}), we will show that it is possible to discriminate accurately between different noise sources and identify the possible presence of time-correlations from observation of the quantum system dynamics.